neon64/dotfiles/.config/bin/install/README.md

  bug with resuming on my laptop - doesn't always work
 - install `tlp` and `intel-undervolt` yay

+- Use `netctl-ifplugd@interface.service` to get automatic ethernet working

  ### In a virtual machine

 Needed to follow the instructions on the [Arch Wiki](https://wiki.archlinux.org/index.php/VirtualBox#Set_optimal_framebuffer_resolution) in order to get a full HD screen working nicely. (still don't know what's going on?)